-(a) Except for certain exceptions stated in the Act, no one shall have access to Education Records without the written consent of the student concerned.
+- (a) Except for certain exceptions stated in the Act, no one shall have access to Education Records without the written consent of the student concerned.
 However, the student concerned may authorize in writing the disclosure of Education Records to specified individuals or to a class of organizations or persons for the purpose of employment, graduate study, or fellowships or for other purposes specified by the student.
 A valid written consent under the Act must be in writing, signed by the student and dated and shall specify the Education Records to be released, the reasons for such release and the party or the class of parties to whom the disclosure may be made.
 The student may also request a copy of the Education Records to be released.
-The exceptions to the consent requirement include the following:

-(1) University officials with legitimate educational interests.
+The exceptions to the consent requirement include the following: - (1) University officials with legitimate educational interests.
 A University official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including, without limitation, law enforcement unit personnel, health staff, athletic coaches and trainers and admissions counselors and recruiters); a person or company with whom the University has contracted as its agent to provide a service instead of using University employees or officials (such as an attorney, auditor, contractor, consultant, volunteer or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another University official in performing his or her tasks.
-A University official has a legitimate educational interest if the official needs to review an Education Record in order to fulfill his or her 100 professional responsibilities for the University; (2) under certain specific conditions, officials of other schools, school systems, or institutions of higher education where the student seeks or intends to enroll, or where the student is already enrolled, so long as the disclosure is for purposes related to the student's enrollment or transfer; (3) under certain specific conditions, authorized representatives of the Controller General of the United States, the Attorney General of the United States, the United States Secretary of Education or state educational authorities in connection with the audit and evaluation of Federally-supported education programs or in connection with the enforcement of Federal legal requirements which relate to such programs;
+A University official has a legitimate educational interest if the official needs to review an Education Record in order to fulfill his or her 100 professional responsibilities for the University;